 Some time ago I was speaking to a friend on the Hill whom we all know.
 He said, “Ralph, you have almost convinced Congressman_______ that Scripture is inspired by God.
 But he realizes that if he agrees with you, then the Bible will become the final arbiter for his life and policy decisions….
 You’ve got him thinking!”
-He went on to encourage me to continue to work through this with him.
+He went on to encourage me to continue working through this with him.

-What follows is the case for the inspiration of the New Testament; and as illustrated above, this study has huge implications: Where you come down on inspiration will ultimately determine whether you are the judge of Scripture or Scripture is the judge of you.
+What follows is the case for the inspiration of the New Testament, and as illustrated above, this study has huge implications: Where you come down on inspiration will ultimately determine whether you are the judge of Scripture or Scripture is the judge of you.
 Heavy stuff, my friend!
 Inspiration is a watershed issue.

 May God bless and buoy your confidence in His Book as a result of this week’s study.

 First, what is the testimony of Scripture itself ?
-Did the authors of the Bible know they were penning Holy Writ — did they say they were writing God’s words?
+Did the authors of the Bible know they were penning Holy Writ?
+Did they say they were writing God’s words?
 Did they make this claim themselves or is this an idea later foisted onto them by others wanting that to be the case?

 Second, what is the testimony of the early Church regarding the books that now make up the Bible?
 Were the Scriptures deemed God’s Word by those closest to the human authors of the Bible?
 And …

 Third, how exactly did our Bible get to be in the form we have today?
 It’s not as if the Bible suddenly dropped out of the sky.

 Again, and akin to my prologue, the answers to these questions are extremely important to our beliefs.
 If the Scriptures are from God, that is to say they are inspirated by Him to man, then the Bible is the last and final authority in one’s formation of principles, values and policy.
-Rightly so, the late Francis Schaeffer deemed inspiration to be the watershed issue of the Christian faith.1 Accordingly this week’s study is intended to build your understanding of, passion for, and conviction regarding the inspiration and authoritativeness of the whole of the Bible.
+Rightly so, the late Francis Schaeffer deemed inspiration to be the watershed issue of the Christian faith.1Accordingly this study is intended to build your understanding of, passion for, and conviction regarding the inspiration and authoritativeness of the whole of the Bible.

 II.
 THE TESTIMONY OF THE AUTHORS

-A. THE APOSTLE PAUL 1CORINTHIANS 14:37; 2:13; 2CORINTHIANS 2:17
+A. THE APOSTLE PAUL

-If anyone thinks he is a prophet or spiritual, let him recognize that the things which I write to you are the Lord’s commandment.
+“If anyone thinks he is a prophet or spiritual, let him recognize that the things which I write to you are the Lord’s commandment” (1 Corinthians 14:37).

-Which things we also speak, not in words taught by human wisdom, but in those taught by the Spirit, combining spiritual thoughts with spiritual words.
+“Which things we also speak, not in words taught by human wisdom, but in those taught by the Spirit, combining spiritual thoughts with spiritual words” (1 Corinthians 14:37).

-For we are not like many, peddling the word of God, but as from sincerity, but as from God, we speak in Christ in the sight of God.
+“For we are not like many, peddling the word of God, but as from sincerity, but as from God, we speak in Christ in the sight of God” (2 Corinthians 2:17).

-Likened to Acts 20:27, quoted in the introduction, the Apostle Paul clearly understood he was speaking and writing for God.
+Likened to Acts 20:27 quoted in the introduction, the Apostle Paul clearly understood he was speaking and writing for God.

-B. THE APOSTLE JOHN REVELATION 1:1-2
+B. THE APOSTLE JOHN

-The Revelation of Jesus Christ, which God gave Him to show to His bond-servants, the things which must soon take place; and He sent and communicated it by His angel to His bond-servant John, who testified to the word of God and to the testimony of Jesus Christ, even to all that he saw.
-(Cf. Revelation 1:10–11; 21:5; 22:6; 22:18, 19).
+“The Revelation of Jesus Christ, which God gave Him to show to His bond-servants, the things which must soon take place; and He sent and communicated it by His angel to His bond-servant John, who testified to the word of God and to the testimony of Jesus Christ, even to all that he saw” (Cf. Revelation 1:10–11; 21:5; 22:6; 22:18, 19).

-This passage serves to indicate that the Apostle John (here referring to himself as His bond servant John) realized as he testified herein, that he is penning what Jesus Christ told him to reveal.
+This passage serves to indicate that the Apostle John (here referring to himself as His bond-servant John) realized as he testified herein, that he is penning what Jesus Christ told him to reveal.

-C. THE APOSTLE PETER 1PETER 1:12
+C. THE APOSTLE PETER

-…these things which now have been announced to you through those who preached the gospel to you by the Holy Spirit sent from heaven—things into which angels long to look.
+“These things which now have been announced to you through those who preached the gospel to you by the Holy Spirit sent from heaven—things into which angels long to look.”

-Here the Apostle Peter testifies that he (and other Apostles) who preached the Gospel did so via the Holy Spirit, the message being sent from heaven.
+Here the Apostle Peter testifies that he (and other apostles) who preached the Gospel did so via the Holy Spirit, the message being sent from heaven.

 “He who rejects Me and does not receive My sayings, has one who judges him; the word I spoke is what will judge him at the last day.”

-E. PETER TESTIFIES OF PAUL 2PETER 3:15,16
+E. PETER TESTIFIES OF PAUL

-And regard the patience of our Lord as salvation; just as also our beloved brother Paul, according to the wisdom given him, wrote to you, as also in all his letters, speaking in them of these things, in which are some things hard to understand, which the untaught and unstable distort, as they do also the rest of the Scriptures, to their own destruction.
+“And regard the patience of our Lord as salvation; just as also our beloved brother Paul, according to the wisdom given him, wrote to you, as also in all his letters, speaking in them of these things, in which are some things hard to understand, which the untaught and unstable distort, as they do also the rest of the Scriptures, to their own destruction.”

 Peter directly testifies that what Paul wrote was Scripture.
 How do the skeptics discount the strength of this passage when they debate inspiration?
-Since this is such a strong and straightforward passage of the Apostle Peter attesting to the Apostle Paul’s writing of Scriptures (graphe), many liberal theologians of the twentieth century have tried to claim it was written much later, and not by Peter.
-However, 2Peter was widely circulated and accepted by Church leaders in the second century!
-They were obviously much closer to the book’s creation and publication and they classified it as being inspired just as they did the other 26 books of the NT; they did not question its authenticity nor its date of authorship like those of more recent days!
+Since this passage of the Apostle Peter’s attesting to the Apostle Paul’s writing of Scriptures (graphe) is so strong and straightforward, many liberal theologians of the twentieth century have tried to claim it was written much later, and not by Peter.
+However, 2 Peter was widely circulated and accepted by Church leaders in the second century!
+They were obviously much closer to the book’s creation and publication, and they classified it as being inspired exactly as they did the other 26 books of the NT.
+They did not question its authenticity nor its date of authorship like those of more recent days!

 F. PAUL TESTIFIES OF PETER

-For this reason we also constantly thank God that when you received the word of God which you heard from us, you accepted it not as the word of men, but for what it really is, the word of God, which also performs its work in you who believe.
+“For this reason we also constantly thank God that when you received the word of God which you heard from us, you accepted it not as the word of men, but for what it really is, the word of God, which also performs its work in you who believe.”

 Wow!
 How much more direct can you be?
-Paul is referring not only to himself but to the other apostolic preachers as recorded in the birth of the Church, the chronological account of which is located in the NT Book of Acts.
-Heard from us refers to the other preachers, such as the Apostle Peter.
+Paul is referring not only to himself but to the other apostolic preachers as recorded in the birth of the Church, the chronological account of which is located in the NT book of Acts.
+“Heard from us” refers to the other preachers, such as the Apostle Peter.
 What was heard?
-The word of God.
+The “word of God.”

-G. JUDE TESTIFIES OF THE APOSTLES JUDE 17-18
+G. JUDE TESTIFIES OF THE APOSTLES

-But you, beloved, ought to remember the words that were spoken beforehand by the apostles of our Lord Jesus Christ, that they were saying to you, “In the last time there will be mockers, following after their own ungodly lusts.”
+“But you, beloved, ought to remember the words that were spoken beforehand by the apostles of our Lord Jesus Christ, that they were saying to you, ‘In the last time there will be mockers, following after their own ungodly lusts.’”

-An Apostle is someone who not only saw, but who spoke on behalf of the second member of the Trinity, Jesus Christ.
-As such, Jude is saying that the Apostles spoke for God!
+An apostle is “someone who not only saw, but who spoke on behalf of the second member of the Trinity, Jesus Christ.”
+As such, Jude is saying that the apostles spoke for God!

 H. ALL OF SCRIPTURE

-All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; (2Timothy 3:16).
+“All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness” (2 Timothy 3:16).

-This is another very clear and straightforward passage that again scores a knockout punch for “team inspiration!”
+This Scripture is another very clear and straightforward passage that again scores a knockout punch for “team inspiration!”

-Of course theological liberals attempt to interpret this important passage in another way.
-Here’s their twist: this passage means All Scripture inspired by God is … thereby leaving open the possibility that some Scripture is not inspired and therefore it is incumbent upon man to figure out what is and what isn’t inspired (something they enjoy doing, witness the “Jesus Seminar” wherein liberal “scholars” voted on what was “inspired” and what was not).
-Don’t fall for their Scripture twisting antics!
-Save a lengthy grammar lesson in Greek, it is clear from similarly constructed passages in the Greek NT (Romans 7:12; 2Corinthians 10:10; 1Timothy 1:15; 2:2; 4:4; and Hebrews 4:17) that such a translation is intentionally misleading.
-All Scripture is inspired is the proper translation.
-Peter adds:
+Of course, theological liberals to interpret this important passage in another way.
+Here’s their twist: this passage means All Scripture inspired by God is … thereby leaving open the possibility that some Scripture is not inspired, and therefore, it is incumbent upon man to figure out what is and what isn’t inspired—something they enjoy doing!
+Witness the “Jesus Seminar” wherein liberal “scholars” voted on what was “inspired” and what was not.
+Don’t fall for their Scripture-twisting antics!
+Save a lengthy grammar lesson in Greek, it is clear from similarly constructed passages in the Greek NT (Romans 7:12; 2 Corinthians 10:10; 1 Timothy 1:15, 2:2, 4:4; and Hebrews 4:17) that such a translation is intentionally misleading.
+“All Scripture is inspired” is the proper translation.

-But know this first of all, that no prophecy of Scripture is a matter of one’s own interpretation, for no prophecy was ever made by an act of human will, but men moved by the Holy Spirit spoke from God (2Peter 1:20–21).
+“But know this first of all, that no prophecy of Scripture is a matter of one’s own interpretation, for no prophecy was ever made by an act of human will, but men moved by the Holy Spirit spoke from God” (2 Peter 1:20–21).

 This passage clearly states that the Bible was not and is not the product of human will.
 Rather, the writers were carried or moved along by God.